Kong/docs.konghq.com/app/2.2.x/clustering.md

 [db_update_propagation][db_update_propagation] to a non-zero value.
 Since Cassandra is eventually consistent by nature, this will ensure that Kong nodes do not prematurely invalidate their cache, only to fetch and catch a not up-to-date entity again.
-Kong will present you a warning logs if you did not configure this value when using Cassandra.
+Kong will present you a warning in logs if you did not configure this value when using Cassandra.

 Additionally, you might want to configure `cassandra_consistency` to a value